HannanAFC/Programming-2-CW2/README.md

 <h2><u>Setting up IntelliJ</u></h2>
 <p>Install IntelliJ from <a href="https://www.jetbrains.com/idea/download/">here</a>.
 Select "Clone Repository".</p>
 <img alt="Clone repository" src="Documentation/images/Install-1.jpg">
-<p>Select "Programming-2-CW2" from the menu, you may have to login to GitHub for this option to show.</p>
+<p>Select "Programming-2-CW2" from the menu, you may have to log in to GitHub for this option to show.</p>
 <img alt="Select from menu" src="Documentation/images/Install-2.jpg">
 <p>The IDE may not let you run the Java files or may not even show the src directory, to fix this, navigate to the hamburger menu -> FIle -> Repair IDE.</p>
 <img alt="Repair IDE" src="Documentation/images/Install-3.jpg">